 Welcome to learn about the model of the Convection Cell System of the Earth!
 Sure, it is like magic.
 It is surprising how many aspects of geology can be explained according to physics of the Earth’s mantle.
-Just look at the 100 examples collected on this site.
+Just look at the 100 examples collected as blog posts on this site.
 This is new, useful and interesting.

 The beginning is very simple, based on this drawing of Earth’s layers drawn to scale: